davisjc/dotfiles/README.md

 dotfiles
 ========

-My dotfiles.

 1. Clone to ~/dot
-2. Run the root install.sh.
+2. Run the root install.sh

 The necessary hooking dotfiles will by symlinked into the home directory.